Nick Senzel Player Props: Reds vs. Rays

 |Games w/1+ RBI

-- The 8.7 strikeouts per nine innings compiled by the Rays pitching staff last season ranked 12th in MLB.
+- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 13th in MLB.

-- The Rays had the fourth-ranked team ERA across all MLB pitching staffs (3.41).
+- The Rays have a 2.72 team ERA that ranks second across all league pitching staffs.

-- Rays pitchers combined to give up 172 total home runs last year (1.1 per game).
-That ranked 15th in baseball.
+- Rays pitchers combine to give up eight home runs (0.4 per game), the first-fewest in baseball.

-- Bradley will take the mound to start for the Rays, his first this season.
+- Rasmussen makes the start for the Rays, his fourth of the season.
+He is 2-1 with a 2.60 ERA and 19 strikeouts in 17 1/3 innings pitched.

+- In his most recent appearance on Friday against the Toronto Blue Jays, the right-hander tossed 4 1/3 innings, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.